AtomMaterialUI/material-theme-docs/docs/configuration/other-tweaks-settings.md

 This feature adds new highlighting capabilities to popular languages, making possible to highlight specific keywords or function names separately from the language color scheme.

-{% include language-additions.html %}
+{% include figure.html content="/screens/javaScriptAdditions.png" caption="Language Additions" %}

-Take a look at the page [Language Additions](/docs/configuration/color-scheme-additions.md) for more details.
+Refer to the [Language Additions](/docs/configuration/color-scheme-additions.md) page for more details.

 ----